dart-lang/site-www/src/null-safety/index.md

 through configuration of the project SDK constraint.
 To learn more, see [Enabling/disabling null safety](#enable-null-safety).

-Dart 3 -- tentatively planned for release by mid 2023 --
+Dart 3--planned for a mid-2023 release--
 will require sound null safety.
 It will prevent code from running without it.
 All existing code must be [migrated](#migrate) to sound null safety to be compatible with Dart 3.